vv01f/decrypt-peach-file-backup/README.md

 * exporting the PGP keys and
 * encryption of changes to settings
 * control the salt used for encryption
+* a GUI alongside the CLI script

+For running the Graphical User Interface, start: `./unlocker.py`

-For the main use case, from the command line, run: `./decrypt.py -d <filename> <password>`
+For the main use case on the command line, run: `./unlocker-cli.py -d <filename> -p <password>`

-For more information on options, run: `./decrypt.py --help`
+For more information on options, run: `./unlocker-cli.py --help`

 ## Dependencies